-6.1.1 Business model assessment
+Business model assessment

-The Group classifies financial assets after performing the business model test (please see accounting policy for financial instruments sections in note 5.17).
+The Group classifies financial assets after performing the business model test.
 This test includes judgement reflecting all relevant evidence including how the performance of the assets is evaluated and their performance measured and the risks that affect the performance of the assets.
 Monitoring is part of the Group's continuous assessment of whether the business model for which the remaining financial assets are held continues to be appropriate and if it is not appropriate whether there has been a change in business model and so a prospective change to the classification of those assets.